geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The walls, the towers that caught the morning beam,

-The moat, the drawbridge, vanish'd like a dream !
+The moat, the drawbridge, vanish'd like a dream!

 He mark'd the change; then sunk in trance profound,